Alvearie/hri-flink-validation-passthrough/test/README.md

              bx plugin install event-streams
              bx es init
          ```
-      Then select the number corresponding to the ES_INSTANCE in `travis.yml`.
+      Then select the number corresponding to the ES_INSTANCE in `ci-workflow.yml`.

-    - Clone the `flink-pipeline-core` repo (https://github.com/Alvearie/hri-flink-pipeline-core), then run the following command in that directory:
+    - Clone the `hri-flink-pipeline-core` repo (https://github.com/Alvearie/hri-flink-pipeline-core), then run the following command in that directory:

       ```./gradlew publishToMavenLocal```